yhshim/starter-hugo-academic/content/home/publications.md

     <details class="abs-details">
       <summary>Abstract</summary>
       <div class="abs-abstract">
-        Should policymakers in developing countries prioritize foreign technology adoption over domestic innovation?
-How might this depend on development stages?
-Using historical technology transfer data from South Korea, we find that greater productivity gaps with foreign firms correlate with larger productivity growth after adoption, despite lower fees.
-Furthermore, non-adopters increased patent citations to foreign sellers, suggesting knowledge spillovers.
-Motivated by these findings, we build a two-country growth model with innovation and adoption.
-As the gaps narrow, productivity gains and spillovers from adoption diminish and foreign sellers strategically raise fees due to intensified competition, which renders adoption subsidies less effective.
-Korea’s shift from adoption to innovation subsidies substantially contributed to growth and welfare.
-We also explore the optimal policy and its interaction with import tariffs.
+        When should policymakers transition from adoption-led to innovation-led growth?
+Using South Korea's historical technology-transfer data, we document three facts: firms benefit more from adoption when the technology gap is larger; sellers charge higher fees as the gap narrows; and adoption generates knowledge diffusion to non-adopters.
+We build a two-country growth model consistent with these facts.
+As the gap narrows, adoption's productivity gains diminish and adoption fees rise, eroding the effectiveness of adoption subsidies.
+Adoption's contribution to Korea's TFP growth falls from 31% to 3% while innovation's rises from 2% to 33% over 1973--2023.
+Korea's state-dependent shift from adoption to innovation subsidies improved welfare by 7.1%.
+Higher initial import tariffs can further improve welfare by inducing foreign sellers to charge lower fees.
       </div>
     </details>
   </section>